oddbird/oddleventy/content/work/metadeploy.md

       to take MetaDeploy from an idea into a production application.
     <<: *jason
     slug: extension
-  - text: |
-      OddBird’s ability to take feedback and iterate on features made it a pleasure to work with you all. **The code that was delivered at the end of the day was always very clean!**
-    <<: *brandon
-    slug: cadence
-  - text: |
-      Working with OddBird was
-      **the best outsourcing experience I've ever had.**
-      It didn't feel like outsourcing at all.
-    <<: *jason
-    slug: outsourcing
 summary: |
   MetaDeploy helps nonprofit Salesforce admins and developers configure, install, and test packaged products -- providing a graphic web interface